Chickenpox and pregnancy

-Chickenpox is an infectious disease (called varicella by health professionals) which is usually a mild illness of childhood.
+Chickenpox is an infectious disease (called varicella zoster virus by health professionals) which is usually a mild illness in childhood.

 Chickenpox is a more serious disease for adults than children, and can be especially serious for pregnant women because their hormone levels are altered and their immune system works differently.

 If you had chickenpox as a child you are very unlikely to catch it again.
 This means that nine out of ten pregnant women in the UK are immune to chickenpox.

 Chickenpox can be caught if you’ve had ‘significant contact’ (15 minutes or more in the same room) or face-to-face contact with an infected person.
 Coughs and sneezes can convey the infection.
 If you are not immune it may be a good idea to try and avoid people with chickenpox whilst you are pregnant.

 It can take 10-21 days for the infection to show as symptoms.
 Common signs that you have chickenpox can include:

 - A general feeling of being unwell and fever.

 - Itchy, red, watery blisters which can appear anywhere over the body.